Meme1079/PsychWiki/PsychWiki_Source/Control Functions.md

 ***

 # Gamepad Functions
-_Note: Take this section of this page with a grain of salt because I'm not sure if this is how you use this function.
+> **Warning**: _Take this section of this page with a grain of salt because I'm not sure if this is how you use this function.
 And its barley use in scripts, so please help me._

 [Click here to see the list of ID controls](https://api.haxeflixel.com/flixel/input/gamepad/FlxGamepadInputID.html)